hterminasyan/approuter-privatelink-proxy/approuter-cloud-integration/README.md

 The example iFlow configuration you can get [here](iflow/PrivateLinkProxy.zip) and import to your SAP Cloud Integration tenant.

-Go to your Cloud Integration cockpit and **import** the above provided package.
+Go to your Cloud Integration cockpit and **import** the above-provided package.

   ![iflow import](../img/iflow-import.png)